annyzy/WeHelp/README.md

     }
     ```

-3. Generate the documentations and append them to README.md
+3. Generate the documentation and append them to README.md

     Execute the following command under the directory where contains README.md